tatjam/zgsl/README.md

 exe.root_module.addImport("zgsl", zgsl.module("wrapper"));
 ```

 Now you have access to the wrapper under the name `zgsl`.
-For example, to compute a Bessel function
+For example, to compute a Bessel function:
-you can use in your `main.zig` file:

 ```Zig
 const sf = @import("zgsl").sf;